0xAbdullah/Shalfa/README.md

 # Shalfa 0.1
 Shalfa is a simple tool that helps you with:
 - Extract URLs.
+   - From website and Wayback Machine
 - Find subdomains.
 - Find some headers misconfiguration.
+- `All results will be saved in HTML file`

 # Installation
 ```